Christian Mohn

 Christian J. Mohn (20 April 1926 – 31 December 2018) was a Norwegian ski jumper and sports official.
 His career highlights included a fourth place at the FIS Nordic World Ski Championships 1950, a second place at the Holmenkollen Ski Festival in 1952, and 20th place at the FIS Nordic World Ski Championships 1954.
 He represented IL Heming and also practised golf, yacht racing, tennis, bandy, and handball.

 Mohn served as president of the Norwegian Ski Federation from 1978–80, and as chairman of the Friends of Ski Jumping.
 He died at the age of 92.

+In 1951 Mohn competed in Portland Oregon in front of 55,000 people in the Civic Stadium.
+He jumped from a platform 155 feet above the field.
+He won the two night tourney.
+A cement marker was placed in the sidewalk outside the stadium commemorating the event.